andrevidela/dev-notes/docs/TASKS.md

 # Mailbox :

   - [ ] Write abstract for Dependent types talk in March
-  - [ ] Reproduce bug about namespaces and non-total functions at typechecking
-    - NOTE: If you implement a function `f` inside a module `NS` and you create an additional namespace `NS` inside your module and have another function `f` inside it.
-Then implementing the nested `f` (`NS.NS.f`) as `f = NS.f` won't refer to the `f` at the top level module, but will refer to itself.
-      This is obviously not total, and if you call `NS.NS.f` then it will loop forever.
-If `NS.NS.f` happens to occur at compile-time, the typechecker will hang forever.
   - [ ] Use idris-hedgehog to generate functions for equilibrium checking
     - NOTE: The goal is to, given a pair of types, generate all functions from one type to the other. `(a, b : Type) -> Stream (a -> b)`